jonbarlo/down-to-earth/embedded-system/Readme.md

 #Linux OS embedded system

-- testing ruby-sinatra web app
+- system was done using a ruby-sinatra web app, running as a embedded system on RaspbianOS for Raspberry Pi B+ model

 ##Getting RVM